Atopic dermatitis - self-care

 Eczema is a chronic skin disorder that involves scaly and itchy rashes.
 Atopic dermatitis is the most common type.

 Atopic dermatitis is due to a hypersensitive reaction (similar to an allergy), leading to long-term inflammation of the skin.
+People with atopic dermatitis also are missing certain proteins from the surface of the skin.
+As a result, the skin is more easily irritated.

-Help for itching and scratching
+Help for Itching and Scratching

 Try not to scratch the rash or your skin in the inflamed area.